rossgore/rossgore.github.io/_talks/2017-04-01-modrn-scientific-study-religion.md

 date: 2017-04-01
 location: "Kristiansand, Norway"
 ---
 This talk presents a novel methodology for analyzing religious phenomena using interdisciplinary techniques that combine empirical data collection, computational modeling, and theoretical frameworks from various social sciences.
-This approach probably aims to provide a more comprehensive and nuanced understanding of religion by integrating multiple perspectives and advanced analytical tools, moving beyond traditional methods in religious studies.
+This approach aims to provide a more comprehensive and nuanced understanding of religion by integrating multiple perspectives and advanced analytical tools, moving beyond traditional methods in religious studies.